RHS Growing Guides

 Planting in the ground

-Garlic is usually planted in late autumn or early winter, as it needs a period of cold – most varieties need one to two months at 0–10°C (32–50°F) for good bulb development.
-However, a few varieties are suitable for planting in early spring.
+Garlic is usually planted from mid-autumn to early winter, as it needs a period of cold – most varieties need one to two months at 0–10°C (32–50°F) for good bulb development.
+However, some varieties are suitable for planting in late winter and early spring.

 Once you’ve prepared your planting site (see above), carefully split your garlic bulbs into individual cloves.
 Be sure to plant them the right way up, with the flat end downwards and the pointed end upwards.
 Space the cloves 15cm (6in) apart, with the tip 2.5cm (1in) below the soil surface.
 In light soil, deeper planting can produce larger bulbs, but don’t plant deeply in heavy soil.
 Space rows 30cm (1ft) apart.

-Birds will often pull up newly planted cloves, so cover with horticultural fleece until well rooted in.
+Birds sometimes pull up newly planted cloves, so cover with platic-free netting or horticultural fleece until well rooted in.

 Planting in modules

-If your soil is heavy and/or wet over winter, start garlic off in modules in autumn, keeping them in a cold frame or unheated greenhouse over winter, then plant them out in spring.
+If your soil is heavy and/or wet over winter, start garlic off in modules in autumn.
+Keep them in an unheated greenhouse, cold frame or a sheltered outdoor location over winter, then plant them out in spring.

 • Partly fill a modular tray with peat-free multi-purpose or soil-based compost